Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/85-ValidationReference.md

 * Only one field per entity may store the version.
 Can appear for integer fields if you enabled the `version` property for more than one field in the same entity.
 * Only one field per entity may represent a start date.
 Can appear for datetime and date fields if you enabled the `start date` property for more than one field in the same entity.
 * Only one field per entity may represent an end date.
 Can appear for datetime and date fields if you enabled the `end date` property for more than one field in the same entity.
 * Entities with a version field must use optimistic locking.
 Can appear for integer fields with the `version` property enabled.
-You must set the locking type of the corresponding entity to either `OPTIMISTIC` or `PAGELOCK_OPTIMISTIC`, depending on whether you want support the Zikula PageLock functionality in addition or not.
+You must set the locking type of the corresponding entity to `OPTIMISTIC`.
 * Entities with optimistic locking must contain a field declared as version field.
 The opposite rule to ensure that every entity using optimistic locking has a version field for storing and comparison the version as locking criteria.
 * The version attribute can not be combined with a primary key.
 A field can only act as either a version or a primary key, not both at the same time.
 * Entities with geographical extension have additional fields names (`longitude`, `latitude`).
 Thus your (fields may not contain these names | reference may not contain these (source | target) aliases).
 If an entity has activated the `geographical` extension ModuleStudio creates coordinate fields automatically in addition to the other fields in the model (as well as some usage of geolocation when creating new entities).